Skip to main content

 Create an MCP connection API key in the Campaign Manager:

-- In Key name, type a name to identify the key.
+3. In Name, type a name to identify the key.

 You cannot display the API key after this step for security reasons.
 If you lose the value, create a new API key.